7tm4/aichatbot/README.md

 # aichatbot
-# Agentic Meeting Assistant Bot
+# Agentic Meeting Bot

-An AI-powered agent that transforms **meeting transcripts** into:
-- Concise summaries
-- Actionable tasks with deadlines & owners
-- Context-aware insights using past meetings

-Built with **React + FastAPI + Groq + RAG + Whisper**.
+An AI-powered assistant that extracts insights from meeting transcripts — including summaries, action items, key decisions, and more.
+Built using FastAPI (backend) and React + Tailwind + ShadCN (frontend).

 ##  Features

+- Summarizes meeting transcripts
+-  Extracts action items with owners and deadlines
-- LLM-powered meeting summarization
+-  Identifies participants and meeting metadata
+-  Highlights key decisions
+-  Simple frontend interface to submit transcripts
-- Task extraction with owner & deadline
+-  Secure API with environment variables
-- Contextual memory using RAG (FAISS + HuggingFace)
-- Speaker tagging & tone awareness